avichalp/ethernaut-ctf/README.md

 require(msg.sender != tx.origin)
 ```

-1. To make sure this holds true we need to call the enter function from another contract.
+1. To make sure this holds true we need to call the enter function from another (attacker) [contract](https://github.com/avichalp/ethernaut-ctf/blob/master/contracts/GateKeeperOne.sol#L33).
 It will ensure that `tx.origin` is our EOA addr and `msg.sender` is the proxy contract we are using.

 ```solidity
 require(gasleft().mod(8191) == 0)
 ```

 2. By running contract locally, we can find out that it takes 254 gas until this line is executed in the EVM.
 8191 + 254 will not be enough gas for our whole execution.
-We could we (N*8192 + 254) to make the modulus return 0.
+We could use (N*8192 + 254) to make the modulus return 0.

 ```solidity
 require(uint32(uint64(_gateKey)) == uint16(uint64(_gateKey)))